 Another great thing about this Bobbi Brown concealer is it feels like a never ending container.
 I’m sure I’ve had mine well past the expiration date so I just purchased another.

-Natura Bisse Cure Sheer Eye- Technically this isn’t a concealer, however, if you like a no makeup look it can be.
-What is amazing about this product is it can be a luminizing eye cream pre-concealer or if you don’t have darkness under the eye it can stand alone.
+Natura Bisse Cocoon Sheer Eye- (Formerly Cure Sheer Eye) Technically this isn’t a concealer, however, if you like a no makeup look it can be.
+What’s amazing about this product is it can be a luminizing eye cream pre-concealer or if you don’t have darkness under the eye it can stand alone.

 One of my favorite ways to use it is to smooth out any midday cracking with a tiny amount.
 If you are prone to concealer settling and cracking, this could be your new best friend.
-It will play nice with your existing concealer.
+It will play nice under your existing concealer or it can thin out a heavy concealer.

 It’s also a true anti aging treatment for the eyes: